Travel Budget Tips

 Thanks TAWKers for all your Travel Budget Tips!

 - Ice creams - buy in bulk.
 All the kids love an ice cream (and so do the 'grown ups!), but buying them at the shops/road house can get expensive, so stock up when on sale at the supermarket.

 - Op Shop shopping can really save you heaps and of course, you are helping a charity at the same time.
 As you travel through different states, weather can change dramatically, this way you can travel light and stock up with the clothes you need to suit the weather as you go.

 - Washing machine.
 Consider buying a little washing machine, or one of those buckets with the lids on, that you pop in the van/trailer/car on route and it washes as you travel.
 Of course there's always the good old hand washing too.
 You'll be surprised just how much washing costs you on the trip.

 Our little washing machine saved us a fortune

 mix of both free and caravan park camps to assist with accommodation

 costs, some caravan parks you can negotiate a weekly rate for your

 If you have an ABN, register as a MYSTERY SHOPPER, you might not get

 spending and where you can save.
+And see if our travel budget tips work!
 I used to track ours and after a

 couple of months you really can see where you are spending and what you